arttatum/PaymentGateway/README.md

 ### Application

-Driven by Lambda, the core compute technology used.
+Driven by Lambda, the core compute technology used here.

 Responsibilities:
 - Interfaces with other AWS services (API GW, SQS, ALB, DynamoDB).